How to Start an LLC in North Carolina: Step-by-Step Guide

 LLCs with more than one member are taxed as a partnership.
 This requires a separate business tax return, and it's best to use a tax professional when tax season rolls around.

 The costs to form your LLC in North Carolina will vary depending on its complexity and whether outside professional service providers are used.
-But here's a list of expenses you may have to pay to set up your LLC in North Carolina.
+But here's a list of expenses you may have to pay to set up your LLC:

 North Carolina doesn't require a general business license to operate an LLC in the state.
 But if you're operating in certain industries or professions, specialty licenses may be needed.
 For example, a hair salon will need a cosmetology license and a retail coffee shop will need a sales tax license and health and safety permits from the county.